CompuTec/computec-docs/docs/pdc/administrator-guide/installation/application-upgrade.md

 This document outlines the steps necessary to upgrade the CompuTec PDC application to a newer version.

 :::info
-   As of the releases **3.10.6.1** (associated with ProcessForce version 10.0 Release 6) and **3.93.15.1** (corresponding to ProcessForce version 9.3 PL14 Release 2), **CompuTec PDC is now provided exclusively as an CompuTec AppEngine plugin**.
+   As of the releases **3.10.6.1** (associated with CompuTec ProcessForce version 10.0 Release 6) and **3.93.15.1** (corresponding to CompuTec ProcessForce version 9.3 PL14 Release 2), **CompuTec PDC is now provided exclusively as an CompuTec AppEngine plugin**.
 Upgrading to the latest version ensures you benefit from improved functionality, performance enhancements, and compatibility with newer releases.

    For detailed guidance, refer to:
       - [CompuTec AppEngine Plugin Configuration Manual](/docs/appengine/plugins-user-guide/computec-pdc-plugin)